 Before we get started, here's what you'll need to successfully rekey your mortise lock:

-Start by testing the current key to confirm it works with the lock.
+Test the Keys Start by testing the current key to confirm it works with the lock.
 Then, try the new key.
-You’ll see that the new key doesn’t turn the cylinder, which is why we’re rekeying.
+You'll see that the new key doesn't turn the cylinder, which is why we're rekeying.

-Using a flathead screwdriver, locate and loosen the set screw that holds the cylinder in place.
+Disassemble the Cylinder Using a flathead screwdriver, locate and loosen the set screw that holds the cylinder in place.
 Unscrew the cylinder from the lock body carefully.
 Then, use a follower tool to push the cylinder plug out, keeping the top pins in place to avoid them falling out.

-Set aside the old key pins.
-You’ll no longer need these since we’re updating the lock to work with a new key.
+Remove the Old Pins Set aside the old key pins.
+You'll no longer need these since we're updating the lock to work with a new key.

-Using a pinning kit, match the new pins to the key cuts of your new key.
+Insert New Key Pins Using a pinning kit, match the new pins to the key cuts of your new key.
 Place the new pins in the corresponding slots in the cylinder.
-It’s important that the pins sit flush with the shear line—this ensures the key will turn smoothly.
+It's important that the pins sit flush with the shear line—this ensures the key will turn smoothly.

-Once the new pins are inserted and everything looks good, reinsert the cylinder plug, using the follower tool to guide it back into the lock body.
+Reassemble the Lock Once the new pins are inserted and everything looks good, reinsert the cylinder plug, using the follower tool to guide it back into the lock body.
 Be sure to screw it in securely but not too tight.

-Insert the new key and test it to make sure it turns the lock smoothly.
+Test the Lock Insert the new key and test it to make sure it turns the lock smoothly.
 Also, test the old key to confirm it no longer works.
-If everything functions as expected, you’ve successfully rekeyed your mortise lock!
+If everything functions as expected, you've successfully rekeyed your mortise lock!

 Rekeying is recommended in the following situations: